Marcelo-Barella/RetailScraper/README.md

 # Walmart Retail Scraper

+> Version 1.0
+> Lots of improvements to do...

 A comprehensive, high-performance web scraping solution for Walmart product data, store information, and category analysis.
 Built with Scrapy and featuring advanced proxy management, browser automation, and anti-detection capabilities.

 ## 🚀 Features